 - In terms of franchised gym chains, Anytime Fitness and Planet Fitness are the largest globally.

-- According to Ibis World research, Pure Gym, Virgin, and David Lloyd dominate gym market share in the UK.
+- Pure Gym, Virgin, and David Lloyd dominate gym market share in the UK.

 - Planet Fitness has the most members of any gym chain with over 18,000,000 around the world!